sidx8/siddharth/README.md

 # Siddharth Sinha - My portfolio!

-This project uses markdown files as a database and renders them using React and Next.js
+This project is my personal devloper portfolio which uses markdown files as a database and renders them using React and Next.js

 It uses Next.js to for indexing all md files initially on server side.